Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 Pumble vs Discord: Discord is less controlled, while Pumble has advanced and reliable security

-Security is a critical factor when discussing sensitive business information, and it’s another area where these apps differ.
+Security is a critical factor when discussing sensitive business information, and it’s another area where these two apps differ.

 Direct messages require you to approve friend requests before someone can contact you, and communities rely on roles, reporting tools, and bots for moderation.
+It lacks enterprise grade security and compliance options such as GDPR, HIPAA, or ISO 27001 and SOC 2 compliance.

 Pumble, in contrast, is built for professional teams with security as a top priority.